KaysenWB/RESS_GLRP/README.md

 ```

 ## Contact
-If you have any queries or are interested in developing collaborations and communications, please contact me via email: kaisen.yang@connect.polyu.hk (Yang Kaisen)
+If you have any queries or are interested in developing collaborations and communications, please contact me via email: kaisen.yang@connect.polyu.hk (Yang Kaisen).